Lulabelle Gimlin's Diary: Things Are Looking Up

 And now I'd best get back to work on my novel.
 I just got the part where Lee gets in big trouble for locking that Wesley boy in the stables!

-I don't think Miss Patti or the lady publisher saw me across the
+I don't think Miss Patti or the lady publisher saw me across the street when they were having coffee the other day. |

 Comments